 In July 2010, Bloomberg News published a story on retained asset accounts (RAAs), which resulted in national publicity and congressional investigation of these accounts.
 An RAA is typically established by a life insurer or fraternal benefit society (collectively, "insurers"), upon the death of an insured under a life policy or certificate, in lieu of providing the beneficiary with a single check for the full proceeds of a life insurance claim.
 In most instances, the insurer establishes in a bank or financial institution either an interest bearing checking or draft account in the beneficiary's name, and provides the beneficiary with a checkbook/draftbook in order to withdraw the funds.
 Funds can be withdrawn by the beneficiary in their entirety with a single check/draft or can be withdrawn in installments.
-Generally, the insurer does not fully fund the account with the claim amount; rather, the insurer deposits the funds into the account at the time that a beneficiary presents the check/draft to the bank or other financial institution.
+Generally, the insurer does not fully fund the account with the claim amount; rather, the insurer deposits the funds institution.
 Insurers aver that an RAA is designed to be a repository of funds while the beneficiary considers what to do with the death proceeds.